-Software patterns are an effective way to convey information during the design and construction of new systems [1].
-Once the new system has been created there is still the need to understand the software in order to study or maintain the system.
-Patterns are useful in this context also.
+also useful in this context.
 They are useful to exchange conceptual information and to describe the structure.
-The presence or absence of patterns in the software artifacts can provide insight into the overall nature of the software, the mindset of the designers and builders and the maintainability of the software.
+The presence or absence of patterns in the software artifacts can provide insight into the overall nature of the software, the mindset of the designers and the maintainability of the software.

-In this paper we look at ways of mining patterns from a software artifact for analysis and maintenance purposes.
+In this paper we look at ways of mining patterns from software artifacts.
 In addition to the traditional techniques of interviewing humans to mine patterns, tools can be used to examine artifacts [2][3].
 To do an effective job mining from the artifact however both styles of techniques for mining should be used.

 This paper provides a brief review of the existing patterns for pattern mining.
-This is followed by several new patterns useful for general pattern mining and also for mining by automated methods.
+This is followed by several new patterns useful for general pattern mining and for mining by automated methods.